bhisaac/5eFP/5eFP-SRD.md

 Your practice of martial arts gives you mastery of combat styles that use unarmed strikes and monk weapons, which are shortswords and any simple melee weapons that don't have the two-handed or heavy property.

 You gain the following benefits while you are unarmed or wielding only monk weapons and you aren’t wearing armor or wielding a shield:
-- When you use the Attack action with an unarmed strike or a monk weapon on your turn, you can make one unarmed strike as a bonus action.
-For example, if you take the Attack action and attack with a quarterstaff, you can also make an unarmed strike as a bonus action, assuming you haven’t already taken a bonus action this turn.
+- When you use the Attack action with an unarmed strike or a monk weapon on your turn, you can make one additional Attack with an unarmed strike.
+For example, if you take the Attack action and attack with a quarterstaff, you can also make an unarmed strike.

 Certain monasteries use specialized forms of monk weapons.
 For example, you might use a club that is two lengths of wood connected by a short chain (called a nunchaku) or a sickle with a shorter, straighter blade (called a kama).
 Whatever name you use for a monk weapon, you can use the game statistics provided for the weapon.